Luftnachrichten Abteilung 350: Evaluation

 Signals was a unique and therefore important source of intelligence to the Luftwaffe.
 Movements of Russian units, the occupation of airfields, the number of serviceable aircraft, and the location of supply dumps were determined from the monitoring of point to point traffic.
 Russian offensive intentions were also determined from traffic intercepted on these networks.
 Thus, for example, a Russian order to bomber units was intercepting ordering an attack on Shavli in Lithuania, where an entire German Panzer Army had been immobilised through lack of fuel.
-The signals reported this to the Luftwaffe, which provided fighters for the intercept of the Russian bombers, while Junkers Ju 52s dropped gasoline containers to the encircled army.
+The signals reported this to the Luftwaffe, which provided fighters for the intercept of the Russian bombers, while Junkers Ju 52s dropped petrol containers to the encircled army.
 Such signals successes occurred from time to time.

 With the stabilizing of the northern front, the volume of Soviet radio traffic shrank.
 Nevertheless, a substantial number of messages still were intercepted daily.
 Signals were almost the only source of intelligence on the Russian situation, as agent's reports and other forms of intelligence were for the most part lacking.

 On occasion, the signals battalion furnished intelligence to the Luftwaffe operations which went unheeded, e.g. in the autumn of 1941, when Germany was striving to effect a junction with the Finnish troops at Tikhvin, certain radio characteristics appeared in traffic on this sector that two weeks previously had been noted in traffic from Siberia.
 This was taken by signals intelligence as an indication that the Russian troops had been transferred in this short interval from Siberia to a sector south of Tichvin.
 The German command maintained that this was impossible, and did not react to this intelligence.
 The Russians attacked in great force and won a significant victory.
 The railway between Leningrad and Moscow was thus liberated by the Russians, and the Germans were forced to take up positions on the Volkhov Front, leaving the hedgehog redoubt of Demyansk to its fate.
 The junction with the Finns never materialised.

 The signals station in Kirkenes which suffered with the Finnish SI station from auroral interference in its radio reception, nevertheless derived satisfactory intelligence for the German headquarters on the Kurmansk Front, especially that concerning convoys to and from Archangel.
 The latter was reported to the bomber units and the navy.

 Similarly successful were the Finnish signals stations in monitoring the Finnish Front and the northern sector of the Leningrad Front.
 The Finnish and German signals worked in closest cooperation.